fxckgfw/shadowsocks-wiki/Encryption.md

 - seed-cfb
 - salsa20-ctr

 These methods are legacy and not safe.
-Do not use them.
+Do not use them:
 - rc4
 - table